Can Legal Sports Betting Juice College World Series? MLB Traditionalists Find Home In Omaha

 With data and information scarce, creating lines for college baseball games takes more thought and hours than everyday MLB lines.

 “It requires quite a bit more work,” Lindeman said.
-“I had to manually pull the stats from most team websites before the tournament and probable starting pitchers are not always easy to find.
-This does make for a softer market, which is certainly more fun for bettors.”
+“I had to manually pull the stats from most team websites before the tournament and

 Unfortunately, so far bettors are not emerging miraculously from behind the rows of corn to get down College World Series action at Caesars.

 “Honestly these markets are not popular at all.
 I could almost count the number of bets we’ve taken on CWS games on two hands,” Lindeman told RotoGrinders two days before the first pitch was thrown in Omaha.
 “It just doesn’t have the same draw as professional sports since media coverage is lacking throughout the season.
 It’s picked up each weekend of the tournament, but the handle is still minuscule relative to other sports.”

 Most of the bets placed come from number chasers who see the line off or moving elsewhere.
 At least one new potential opportunity exists for Caesars to gain some eyeballs for college baseball betting: As part of a widespread post-PASPA media embrace of legal sports betting, ESPN struck a deal with Caesars Entertainment in May to develop programming for bettors, and also integrate Caesars odds and branding into ESPN programs, or put another way, millions of eyeballs.